distant-gradient/bestwhatsappgroups.app/_pages/about.md

 ---
 layout: page
-title: About WhatsApp Groups App
+title: About WhatsApp Groups App | Join 10000+ WhatsApp Group Links
+description: WhatsApp Groups App has the largest collection of public and active whatsapp group invite links for topics such as Jobs, Masti, Friends, News, Politics, Pubg, Online Earning, English, etc.
 permalink: /about
 comments: false
 ---